 The parallelism between fish and birds generates an enchantment within us; a different sense of observing nature and learning from its teachings about ourselves.

-Fish move with ease, flexibility, and surprising speeds through the depths of the ocean using sea currents through their fins, while birds with their wings fly by using high-speed air currents and flexibility through the skies.
+Fish move with ease, flexibility, and surprising speeds through the ocean’s depths using sea currents through their fins, while birds with their wings fly by using high-speed air currents and flexibility through the skies.

 The esoteric theories have created a relationship between the bird, its colors and the psychic characteristics as it follows: